castamos/logfuscator/README.md

-# logfuscator
+# logfuscate

-Replace sensible data in text files (logs, traces, etc) by meaningless keywords, optionally allowing you to revert the changes.
+logfuscate - replace personal identifiable data (or any identifiers or arbitrary strings) in text files using bidirectional translations.